Beacon

 What interaction pattern works best for users?

-With smart glasses selected, we prototyped to figure out the interaction pattern and form factors that would best for users.
-Drawing from the interactions we were already familiar with, we designed the first iteration.
+With smart glasses selected, we prototyped to figure out the interaction pattern and form factors that would be best for users.
+Drawing from the patterns we were already familiar with, we designed the first iteration.
 But design critique revealed three key issues

 1